JunS1/kiwilink-web/README.md

 Password: securepassword

 Then, you'll be able to edit your profile information.
-Lastly, you can visit the 'For You' or 'Explore' page to see other users and befriend them!
+Lastly, you can visit the 'For You' or 'Explore' page to see other users and click on the star button to add them as a friend!

 ## Available Scripts